Tuesday, 26 December 2017

 Health and well-being

 I'm back!
 My last post was written at the end of our fantastic holiday to New Zealand.
 Since then I have been going through a rather unsettling period of change.
-I don't mean that something terrible has happened; in fact I'm sure that the outcome is going to be very positive.
-I can't blog about it because it's confidential which of course means that it's work related.
+I don't mean that something terrible has happened; in fact the opposite!
+I can't blog about it in detail because it's confidential which of course means that it's work related, but basically I had to say no to going back to school to cover part of a timetable after my retirement, because the conditions did not suit me at all.
+And it's not easy for me to say no!

 But my life has much more in it than work, and at the moment I'm concentrating on improving my health and fitness.
 A healthy mind in a healthy body and all that!